-Complete Monster: Mankar Camoran, the leader of the Mythic Dawn cult and a worshipper of Mehrunes Dagon.
-During Oblivion, Mankarís goal is to summon his master into Tamriel so Dagon may destroy the world and create a new one in its place, one that coheres with Camoranís Social Darwinist beliefs.
-Not only does Mankar aide Dagonís Daedra in attacking the mortal world, he also orchestrates the assassination of Emperor Uriel Septim, as well as his children.
-He even had the city of Kvatch completely destroyed in a failed attempt to kill Urielís bastard son, Martin.
-While Mankor lures in his followers with promises of a paradise for their faithful service, this turns out to be a lie.
-Seemingly idyllic on the surface, Mankarís ďParadiseĒ is really a hell where his followers are constantly killed by monsters, only to be resurrected and killed over and over again.
+Complete Monster: Besides Mannimarco (see The Elder Scrolls), there is Mankar Camoran, the leader of the Mythic Dawn and a worshipper of Mehrunes Dagon, who aims to summon his master into Tamriel so Dagon may destroy the world and create a new one in its place, one that coheres with Camoran's Social Darwinist beliefs.
+Not only does Mankar assist Dagon's Daedra in attacking the mortal world, he also orchestrates the assassination of Emperor Uriel Septim, as well as his children.
+He even had the city of Kvatch completely destroyed in a failed attempt to kill Uriel's bastard son, Martin.
+While Mankar lures in his followers with promises of a paradise for their faithful service, this turns out to be a lie.
+Seemingly idyllic on the surface, Mankar's "Paradise" is really a hell where his followers are constantly killed by monsters, only to be resurrected and killed over and over again.
 His promise to allow any follower who loses faith to leave his paradise also proves false, as the grotto, which is said to be an exit from the afterlife, really leads to a torture chamber where the unfaithful are made immortal, locked into gibbets, and then dumped into lava.
 One follower who lost faith was forced by Camoran into inflicting this punishment on his friends over and over again.
-Paradise is said to be Mankarís vision of how he believes the world will be once Dagon takes over.
+Paradise is said to be Mankar's vision of how he believes the world will be once Dagon takes over.

 Once Mythic Dawn agents start openly attacking people, it's possible for one such agent, Cingor, to be rendered not just peaceful, but friendly with a high enough influence in the Fighter's Guild.

 One of the rather hilarious ones involves Shadowmere, the horse you can get during the Dark Brotherhood questline.
-Unlike all other horses she's marked as essential and cannot be killed, only briefly knocked unconscious.
-It is still possible to access her as if she was a corpse, though, and as with all other bodies it is possible to place items into her inventory, essentially turning her into a portable storage chest.
+Unlike all other horses, she's marked as essential and can't be killed, only briefly knocked unconscious.
+It's still possible to access her as if she were a corpse, though, and as with all other bodies, it's possible to place items into her inventory, essentially turning her into a portable storage chest.
 Furthermore, placing potions into her inventory will cause her to actually drink them during battle, enhancing her already considerable combat effectiveness.

-Although not useful quite hilarious.
-At the Arcane University Casting a frenzy spell on a mage scholar or apprentice will cause them to attack each other and the intervening guards.
-After the spell has worn out the hostilities between the scholars and the apprentices still exist and the will fight till the last side standing.
-Because all parties are respawnable they will all come back after leaving the university for a while.
-The end result is a scholar vs apprentice rumble every time you return from your quest.
+Not useful, but quite hilarious nonetheless.
+At the Arcane University, casting a frenzy spell on a mage scholar or apprentice will cause them to attack each other and the intervening guards.
+After the spell has worn out, the hostilities between the scholars and the apprentices still exist and they'll fight to the last person.
+Because all parties are respawnable, they'll all come back after leaving the university for a while.
+The end result is a scholar vs. apprentice rumble every time you return from your quest.